 19. Bray Head Loop Walk, Valentia Island - Kerry

-A 7km looped walk that is perfect for the family as it isn't super challenging and can be completed in comfortable 2-3 hours.
-You'll want to walk it as slowly as possible thought to take in all the amazing scenery along the route.
+A 7km looped walk that is perfect for the family as it isn't super challenging and can be completed comfortably in 2-3 hours.
+You'll want to walk it as slowly as possible though to take in all the amazing scenery along the route.

 20. Howth Head Cliff Walk - Dublin

-A well known place for Dubliners to escape all the hustle and bustle of the city.
-Should be on the itinerary of anybody visiting the city along with a big plate of seafood upon return to Howth
+A well-known place for Dubliners to escape all the hustle and bustle of the city.
+Should be on the itinerary of anybody visiting the city along with a big plate of seafood upon returning to Howth

 21. Cronin's Yard Loop - Kerry

 An 8km looped walk that will take the average walker 2-3 hours and which has a climb of 300m.
-Once you reach the top of the walk you could push on yourself for even better views depending on your levels of fitness.
+Once you reach the top of the walk you could push yourself on further for even better views depending on your levels of fitness.